Basic recipe (the TL:DR version!)

 So… the winter recipe uses hot water, the summer recipe uses cold.

 Mix a few spoonfuls of cocoa with a granulated sweetener of choice.
-I prefer erythritol or raw sugar.
+I prefer erythritol or coconut sugar.
 Granulated just helps the stuff blend better.
 Use a fork to mix the dry ingredients.
 You can always add more sweet later if it’s too bitter, so don’t go overboard.
 Then add a tablespoon or two of water, and mix to a thick paste.
 Then add a few more tablespoons of water, keep mixing, then add water until it’s a drinkable consistency.
 Sip.
 NOTE: Honey may actually improve the function of this recipe.
 But it is harder to mix.
 You can do this in a blender if you have the energy.

 Most people find this helps for hours.